 When is the registration deadline?

-The registration deadline for Toronto is Wednesday, November 21 at 11:59 pm.
-There is no deadline for other locations.
+The online registration deadline is Thursday, November 7 at 11:59 pm.
+After that you can register in person.
+There is no deadline for Virtual registration.

 Can I get a refund, transfer or deferral if I cannot attend?